• facebook

 • Database backup restoration from one time zone to different isn’t recommended.

-• During maintenance procedures or when an Amazon RDS database snapshot is being generated, the creation of native backups is not permitted.
+• While the maintenance is ongoing, or an Amazon RDS database snapshot is in process, creating native backups aren’t allowed.

 • Within a transaction, calling RDS procedures for native backup/restore isn’t allowed.